OpenSCAP/website/README.md

 + General intro into standards ecosystem, fisma act, nist, mitre
 + OpenSCAP is certified

+### SCAP Standard
+SCAP, pronounced “S-CAP”, is a synthesis of interoperable specifications that standardize the format and nomenclature by which software flaw and security configuration information is communicated, both to machines and humans.
+SCAP is a multi-purpose framework of specifications that supports automated configuration, vulnerability and patch checking, technical control compliance activities, and security measurement.

+In other words, SCAP is vendor neutral way of expressing security policy.
+As such it enjoys significant use in modern enterprises.
+SCAP specifications allow for creation of an ecosystem where the format of security content is well known and standardized while the implementation of scanner or policy editor is not mandated.
+Such status enables organizations to build their _Security Policy_ once, no matter how many security vendors do they employ.

 ### SCAP components
 + XCCDF
 + OVAL